akashagarwal7/resume/main/cl.md

 G'day,

+[//1]: # (This may be the most platform independent comment.
+Different content in different branches to meet different needs START)

 I am writing to apply for an advertised position available at your organization.
 Top-notch problem-solving skills are a must in the fast-paced and complex world of IT and pride myself as an excellent solutions architect.
 I have a knack for consistency, and I am always thriving to invest my time in learning useful things to reap the benefits in the long run.

 I have enclosed my CV to support my application.
 It shows that I would bring important skills to the position, including:

+[//2]: # (Different content in different branches to meet different needs END)

 * I have more than 12 years of experience as a programmer and 4 years as a software engineer, working across multiple programming languages and development frameworks while serving the requirements of clients from various backgrounds.
 * During my time at Deakin University, I have also gained valuable tutoring experience for OOP concepts, Data Structures and Algorithms, as well as Software architecture and scalability for IoT using AWS, IBM Cloud and other cloud-based solutions.